edgedb/easy-edgedb/README.md

 };
 ```

 Now we'll select her to make sure it worked.
-We'll use `LIKE` this time:
+Let's use `LIKE` this time for fun when doing the filter:

 ```
 SELECT NPC {